Forensic Science Masters Degree Programs in Boston

 A comprehensive graduate degree program for a master’s of forensic science will typically include the following types of courses:

 Courses may include chemistry, physical anthropology, physics, biology, and forensic toxicology.
 Many students also take criminalistics and statistics courses.
 Students in a forensics master’s program may also learn to collect and evaluate evidence while participating in an internship.
 While an undergraduate degree in forensic science, any physical science such as biology or chemistry, or criminal justice is helpful, it may not be a requirement for your program.
 A forensic science master’s degree is a rigorous program and you should be sure that you have a sufficient base of science courses before applying for a forensics graduate program.
 Otherwise, you may need to add some prerequisites onto your program, lengthening the time you may need to spend to get your master’s degree.

 The American Academy of Forensic Sciences accredits both undergraduate and graduate programs in Forensics through their Forensic Science Education Programs Accreditation Commission (FEPAC).
 This means that the program has been evaluated by FEPAC and found to meet all the requirements set forth by the commission.

 As a forensic scientist, you might be able to pursue potential career opportunities in a variety of environments, earning a graduate degree might create new opportunities to pursue career options leading research teams, consulting, or teaching at the post-secondary level.
 According to the Bureau of Labor Statistics, the median annual salary of forensic science technicians was $60,590 in May 2020.
 Salary data on the earnings of forensic scientists employed above the technician level is not available.
 (Source: BLS.gov)

 |State||Employment||Annual Mean Wage|

-Schools with Masters in Forensic Science in Boston
+Popular Schools with Master’s Degree in Forensic Science in Boston

 |Forensic Science||Boston University||MSFS|